telerik/xaml-docs/controls/radgridview/filtering/icolumn-filter-descriptors.md

 #### __C#__

 {{region cs-radgridview-filtering-icolumn-filter-descriptors_0}}
 	GridViewColumn cityColumn = this.playersGrid.Columns["City"];
 	// Getting it from the property will create it and associate it with its column automatically.
 	IColumnFilterDescriptor columnDescriptor = cityColumn.ColumnFilterDescriptor;
 	columnDescriptor.SuspendNotifications();
 	columnDescriptor.DistinctFilter.AddDistinctValue("Berlin");
 	columnDescriptor.DistinctFilter.AddDistinctValue("Aachen");
 	columnDescriptor.ResumeNotifications();
 	// There is no need to manually add the column filter to this.radGridView.FilterDescriptors
 	// When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 #### __VB.NET__

 {{region vb-radgridview-filtering-icolumn-filter-descriptors_1}}
 	Dim cityColumn As GridViewColumn = Me.playersGrid.Columns("City")
-    ' Getting it from the property will create it and associate it with its column automatically.'
+	' Getting it from the property will create it and associate it with its column automatically.
 	Dim columnDescriptor As IColumnFilterDescriptor = cityColumn.ColumnFilterDescriptor
 	columnDescriptor.SuspendNotifications()
 	columnDescriptor.DistinctFilter.AddDistinctValue("Berlin")
 	columnDescriptor.DistinctFilter.AddDistinctValue("Aachen")
 	columnDescriptor.ResumeNotifications()
-    ' There is no need to manually add the column filter to this.radGridView.FilterDescriptors' ' When the column filter is activated/deactivated it is automatically added/removed to this collection.'
+	' There is no need to manually add the column filter to this.radGridView.FilterDescriptors ' When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 Here is the same example done by using the FieldFilter property.